-Learning how to regulate their energy and feelings is an important aspect of any child’s program.
+Learning how to regulate their energy and feelings is an important aspect of any child’s growth and development.

 While reading the deliciously sweet Don’t Turn the Page by Rachelle Burk and illustrated by Julie Downing I was brought back to the bedtime routine of my daughter.
 Make your own sweet smelling Bedtime Buddies and it will soon be your child’s favorite stuffed friend!

 This project is a sensory experience for the hands and the nose.
-Kids will love to mush, pound and roll the dough.
+Kids will love to smoosh, pound and roll the dough.

 Here is a fun game where the children have to think quickly, pay attention and respond to what they feel or hear.
 The idea of this game is to have the children pass the balloons left or right depending on what they feel.